mcgowee/llm-sql-generator/README.md

 ### 1. Download and Extract the Project
 1. Download the provided project ZIP file.
 2. Extract the contents to a folder on your computer.
+3. It is recommended to create a virtual environment in the next set of instructions.

 ### 2. Create and Activate a Virtual Environment